Bacchus Residents

 Diet:

 The most important part of your degu's diet is hay as it provides them with fibre and gnawing material.
-Their should have unlimited access to grass hays such as timothy hay.
+The should have unlimited access to grass hays such as timothy and/or meadow hay.

-Your degu may also eat their own faeces; this is normal behaviour called coprophagy.
+Your degu may also eat their own faeces; this is normal and essential behaviour called coprophagy.
+This allows them to extract the highest amount of nutrients from their diet.

-Degus are prone to developing diabetes mellitus as their physiology makes them intolerant to dietary sugars.
+Degus are prone to developing spontaneous diabetes mellitus and amyloidosis, as their physiology makes them intolerant to dietary sugars.
 Feeding your degu a high-roughage diet with no high-sugar treats will help prevent the disease and keep your degu in good health.

 Socialising:

-Degu companionship is one of the more difficult topics to discuss as each degu has its own unique personality.
+Degu companionship is one of the more difficult topics to discuss, as they form incredibly strong social organisations and each degu has their own unique personality.
 Although, we will mention a few common factors which apply to most degus:

 Lone degus can become extremely attached to their owner and can build a very strong bond.
 Degus can adjust to living happily on their own, however, we think all avenues should be considered before you make a decision.
 Remember, they're highly social creatures.